Andrew McCutchen Player Props: Pirates vs. Rangers

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .365 this season while batting .266 with 23 walks and 22 runs scored.
+- McCutchen leads Pittsburgh in OBP (.374) this season, fueled by 40 hits.

-- Among the qualified batters in MLB, he ranks 68th in batting average, 36th in on-base percentage, and 71st in slugging.
+- Among qualified hitters, he ranks 57th in batting average, while his on-base percentage ranks 26th and he is 60th in slugging.

+- McCutchen has reached base via a hit in 27 games this year (of 42 played), and had multiple hits in 10 of those games.

-- McCutchen has driven in a run in 13 games this year (31.7%), including five games with more than one RBI (12.2%).
+- McCutchen has driven in a run in 13 games this season (31.0%), including five games with more than one RBI (11.9%).
 He has also driven home three or more of his team's runs in one contest.

+- In 19 of 42 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.